DheerajKumar97/Customer-Life-Time-Value-Prediction-Flask-Deployment--Heroku/README.md

-# Customer-Life-Time-Value-Prediction
+# CUSTOMER LIFE TIME VALUE PREDICTION

 Heroku App Link 1 : https://customerlifetimevaluepred.herokuapp.com/

-# CUSTOMER LIFE TIME VALUE PREDICTION

 ### This project is designed to predict the CUSTOMER LIFE TIME VALUE PREDICTION using Regression Analysis with Python, FLASK, HTML, SQL
 ### A highly comprehensive analysis with all data cleaning, exploration, visualization, feature selection, model building, evaluation and MLR assumptions validity steps explained in detail.